ST10019838/ST10019838_PROG7312_POE/README.md

 # ST10019838_PROG7312_POE

 ## WELCOME!

 Welcome to my repository!
 This repo contains all of my solutions to the PROG7312 POE.

-Solution Progress: 66%/100% Completed
+Solution Progress: 100%/100% Completed

-* Added:
+- Added:
-  *  Part 1
+  - Part 1
+  - Part 2
-  *  Part 2 (New)
+  - Part 3 (New)

 To obtain any code relating to a specific part of the solution, navigate to the commit history then find the commit with the tag of the solution you are wanting to obtain.

 </br>